Stepan Lianozov: Investments in the film industry

 Lianozov diversified some of his investment into the new Russian film industry.
 In the spring of 1914, Lianozov and the Mantashov brothers invested heavily in a new film company founded by photographer and chemist Sergey Prokudin-Gorsky called Biochrome.
-The company had its headqaurters in one of Lianozov's properties in Moscow.
+The company had its headquarters in one of Lianozov's properties in Moscow.
 This building would eventually become the State Committee for Cinematography during the Soviet era.
 The company filmed several movies including “No Exit,” “The God of Revenge,” “The Eternal Tale of Life.”
 However, in 1918, the filming ended abruptly due to a fire that burnt the movie sets.

 Political activism

 After World War I, with the continued success of his businesses, Lianozov became an activist in the political world as he entered politics and participated in the civil war that ensued.
 While in Finland, Lianozov brought together members of the White Army in a meeting in May 1919.
 In this meeting, the White Army wanted to create a republic called the Regional Government of Northwest Russia, a self-proclaimed republic located in today's Estonia.
 Lianozov took positions in the ministry and was also designated the head of the government.
 Other participants of the formation of the republic included General Nikolai Yudenich, Alexander Vasilyevich Kolchak, and Anton Denikin who took became ministers of war and took positions as generals in the newly formed army.
 Lianozov's first move in the political arena was to recognize the independence of Estonia on 11 August 1919 and then Latvia on the 3rd of September and Finland on the 23rd of the same year.
 He also issued currency in the form of rubles in which Yudenich had signed.
 Yudenich then spearheaded an offensive upon St. Petersburg which ultimately sparked the dissolution of the Northwest Republic and prompted Lianozov to flee to Paris.